the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab6_cards/index.md

 ---
 ### View Cards

-Last but not least, a user needs to be able to see their cards.
+The user needs to be able to see their cards.

 ```shell
 Menu: View Cards